Ramen Japanese noodle soup is possible with German ingredients

 • Peas (cooked)

-In Tokyo , I've eaten ramen several times.
-The interesting thing about ramen restaurants is that you place your order at a machine.
-How this machine works can be seen in the following YouTube video:
+In Tokyo, I’ve eaten ramen several times.
+The interesting thing about ramen shops is that you place your order at a machine.
+How these machines work, you can see in this YouTube video:

-By the way, you don't pay at the end, but at the beginning.
-So you go into the restaurant and to the vending machine, select the dish of your choice, pay, and then receive a receipt that you give to the chef.
-He prepares your ramen within 2-3 minutes and brings it to you.
-Water to drink is of course available in ramen restaurants - as in other Japanese restaurants - free of charge :)
+By the way, you don’t pay at the end, but at the beginning.
+You enter the shop, go to the order machine, choose your dish, pay, and get a receipt to give to the chef.
+Your ramen will be ready within 2–3 minutes.
+And of course — as in all Japanese restaurants — you get free water with your meal :)

 Comments